Streams & Wetlands

 • 5 Add plant protection, livestock fencing, or erosion control as needed.

-• 6 Monitor and maintain planted areas for 2-5 years.
+• 6 Monitor and maintain planted areas for at least 2-5 years.

 Riparian buffer benefits

-Riparian buffers and streamside vegetation provide many benefits for wildlife and people.
+Riparian buffers are a stretch of native vegetation adjacent to a stream or other water body.
+They provide many benefits for wildlife and people.

-• Plants sequester carbon for long-term benefit, helping mitigate the impacts of climate change
+• Riparian plants capture and store carbon for long-term benefit, helping mitigate the impacts of climate change.

 What you can do